Whitesand First Nation: Governance

 The current electoral leadership of the council consists of Chief Allan Gustufson and six councillors: Barbara Doblej, Jim Doblej, Raymond Kwandibens, Yvette Kwandibens-Toset, Wayne Matchiendagos and James Nayanookeesic.
 Their term began on October 27, 2007.
 There will be an election held this year on the 28th and 29 October 2011.

 The First Nation is part of the Independent First Nations Alliance of the Nishnawbe Aski Nation, though Whitesand First Nation is located within the Robinson Superior Treaty area.
 The First Nation is also a member of Waaskiinaysay Ziibi Inc., an economic development corporation made up of five Lake Nipigon First Nations.

+Flag

+The flag of the Whitesand First Nation.

+The flag has a white field bordered by a red stripe.
+In the white field, there is a stylized eagle on a white cloud (which is raining).
+Under it is the words "WHITESAND FIRST NATION" in red.
+The flag's adaption in unknown, however.